mhur0724/portfolio/README.md

 I think the coolest feature is the ability to toggle from a Lakers to Dodgers theme but an honorable mention is the little easter egg I've hidden in the projects section!

 In the future I do want to clean up the code a bit more, especially for the theme toggle section.
-I think react's abiltiy to conditionally render styling would help a lot with this.
+I think React's abiltiy to conditionally render styling would help a lot with this.
     <br />
     <br />
     <a href="https://mhur0724.github.io/portfolio/">View Demo</a>